SteveJustin1963/tec-MINT/README.md

-# Do yourself a favour and bash yourself in in th balls with MINT
+# Do yourself a favour and bash yourself in the balls with MINT

 ![image](https://github.com/user-attachments/assets/76699c73-d350-4f52-a544-398e5a6214a2)